Code-Institute-Submissions/Johnathonanon-project-4_JulyResub/README.md

 ### Unfixed Bugs

-- As mentioned above, the application does not function on mobile, however this was a design choice I made based on my own interpretation of assessment criteria, as well as input from my mentor and student care.
-I am including this here as it is something I can see myself changing in the future, just for the sake of perfectionism, but I am happy with the application as it stands.
+- Unaware of unfixed bigs at time of submission

 ## Deployment

 - The site was deployed to Heroku.
 The steps to deploy are as follows:
   - Create a heroku account
   - Select create new app on heroku dashboard, and fill out necessary requirements (name, etc.).
+  - Select to add postgresql databse to app.
   - Once app is created, navigate to 'settings'.
-Set your config vars if relevant, for this project a key of PORT and value of 8000 were used.
-Add relevant buildpacks, for this project these were Python and Node.js.
+Set your config vars ie. database url, secret key.
   - Next navigate to 'deploy'.
 For this project the deployment method chosen was Github.
 The relevant github account and repository must be connected and then either manual or automatic deployment chosen.
   - Once the app is succesfully built it will then be deployed and be 'live'

-The live link can be found here - https://adventure-time-rpg.herokuapp.com/
+The live link can be found here - https://firearmexchange.herokuapp.com/

 ## Credits

-Credit to Code Institute for mock terminal.

-I am hugely grateful to the Code Institute tutors, especially Jo, Kevin, and Ed for their patient help with this project.
-Without them it would not have gone nearly so smoothly, especially when a large rewrite was required.
+I am grateful to the Code Institute tutors for their patient help with this project.
+Without them it would not have gone nearly so smoothly.

-Minor inspiration was taken from https://thecodingpie.com/post/make-your-own-text-based-adventure-game-in-python3.

 My mentor was very helpful and his knowledge and experience is highly appreciated.

-His recommendation halfway through this project to rewrite most of the functions was daunting but ultimately improved the project and I believe (or at least hope) improved my abilities as a coder also.
+Many elements of this project were created using bootstrap official docs - https://getbootstrap.com/docs/5.1/getting-started/introduction/